First Aid Kit and Medication for Fiji

 Remember your prescription medication if you are on any!
 When packing prescription medication for Fiji, be sure to include the prescription with your name or the name of someone you are travelling with, in case you are asked at the airport on arrival.

-As a precaution for drinking water from a potentially unsafe sauce, iodine tablets dissolved in water is helps purify the water.
+As a precaution for drinking water from a potentially unsafe sauce, iodine tablets dissolved in water help purify the water.
 This is not 100% effective though, so when possible boil water for at least 10 minutes before drinking it.
 For more tips, see 6 Ways to Make Sure the Water is Safe to Drink in Fiji.